 |Graduate application||We welcome applications from graduates holding a 2:2 classification, or above.
 For queries about the suitability of your degree, please contact the Admissions Tutor in the first instance.
 Experience in health care is also an advantage.
 The degree qualification should be supported by a sound academic background, with a minimum of 5 GCSEs at grades A* - C, which should include English Language, Mathematics and Science subject.|

-For details of full Access Course requirements please download Access course Occupational Therapy 2018
+For details of full Access Course requirements please download Access Course requirements for Occupational Therapy.

 |International entry information||Your country|

 We have a limited number of places for international students.
 The preferred route of entry is via Liverpool International College.

 Students whose native language is not English must show evidence of proficiency in English to a standard equivalent to average academic Level 7 of the International English Language Testing System (IELTS), with no component lower than 6.5.